Senegal Votes For New President After Years Of Crisis - UrduPoint

 After weeks of political crisis, the country's top constitutional body stepped in and forced him to reset the date to March 24, despite clashing with the Muslim fasting month of Ramadan.

-Sall's hand-picked would-be successor Amadou Ba has positioned himself as a last bastion against "bandits", and urged people to vote "for experience and competence instead of entrusting the reins of the country to adventurers".
+Sall's hand-picked would-be successor Ba has positioned himself as a last bastion against "bandits" and urged people to vote "for experience and competence instead of entrusting the reins of the country to adventurers".

 "We don't need officials who need two years of apprenticeship," Ba said at his final campaign rally on Friday.

 "We need to consolidate what we have.
-We need to go even faster and further."
+We need to go even faster and further," he said, with a vow to create one million jobs in five years.

-He has vowed to create one million jobs in five years -- but he will also face the darker side of Sall's legacy which includes mass arrests, persistent poverty, with 20 percent unemployment and thousands setting off on the perilous voyage to Europe each year.
+But he must also face the darker side of Sall's legacy that includes mass arrests, persistent poverty and 20 percent unemployment, and thousands of migrants setting off on the perilous voyage to Europe each year.

 - Radical reform -